 Strategic research areas

-Lund University received strategic research funding of SEK 715 million from the Swedish Government in order to lead and develop world-leading research in nine different areas during the period 2009-2015.
+In 2009, Lund University received strategic research funding of SEK 715 million from the Swedish Government in order to lead and develop world-leading research in nine different areas.
 Lund University is also involved as a partner with other Swedish universities in three other strategic projects.

 - Epidemiology for Health